likhity/photoshare-backend/README.md

 A video demonstration of the entire application can be found here:
 [https://youtu.be/VcRiQg1yjxo](https://youtu.be/VcRiQg1yjxo)

+The content below can be ignored, it was used to coordinate the team during application development.

 ## Steps To Setup
 #### 1. Clone the project like so:
   ```bash